"

 bibō, bibere, bibī to drink

-vīsus, a, um seen; visible
+vīsus, -a, -um seen; visible

 Adstupet ipse sibī vultūque inmōtus eōdem